erikporse/artes/README.md

 - A mash of relatively unorganized scripts and data derived from the LA County WMMS model, which provides hydrologic inputs and is used for calibrating optimization in _Artes_.

 _Data_
 - Database with all model data inputs.
 Three databases are included.
 The first includes full demands and full historic imported water supplies (LASM_Data_D100_S100).
 The second includes full demands and no imported water (LASM_Data_D100_S0).
 The third includes agreesive conservation and no imported water supplies (LASM_Data_SP_S0).
 More documentation available in the manual and the JWRPM study describes development of methods and results.
-Spreadsheets are not cleaned up for prime time as of yet and contained links between some tables/sheets.
 - Example output files, which can be copied to a local folder for output.
 The script searches for existing output files and will return an error without them.

 ### Support